apposed/jaunch/issues.md

 path (`$PATH`) for java executables, as a way to discover Java installations.
 Should Jaunch support doing this?

-**Purge dependencies:** The ktoml dependency bloats the size of the executable by several MB.
-It would be good to rewrite the TOML parsing to purge this dependency (which would also eliminate the need for the okio dependency).
-(It's fine if the parsing is not fully compliant with the TOML spec.)

 **Launch java in a subprocess:** The ImageJ Launcher has logic to "fall back to system Java": i.e. launch `bin/java` in a subprocess, should the `dlopen` of libjvm fail.
 Jaunch does not have this logic, and in practice it seems